etego/msla/README.md

 2. Install, Yalm, Iperf and Tornado

      1. sudo apt-get install iperf
-     2. apt-get install python3-yaml
+     2. sudo apt-get install python3-yaml
-     3. apt-get install python3-tornado
+     3. sudo apt-get install python3-tornado
      4. Download mSLAcert_2.0.1 files
      5. Configure the configuration file for the certificates .conf/component-certs.conf and ./conf/supervisor-certs.conf, also .conf/client-certs.conf, if you will be using the client.

         --You can either use the certificated that are on the PKI folder, or generate new one (Personaly i had an error with ssl so i had to disable security)
 ______________________________________________________________________________________________________________________________________________________________________________________
 3. The scenario is the sequent one: